genderdoog/doppelganger/README.md

 ## What is this?

 This project's aim is to recreate the doppelganger website briefly shown on Gumball's laptop during *The Amazing World Of Gumball* episode "The Copycats" (S5 E12) via a combination of HTML, CSS and JavaScript.

 [Here](https://www.youtube.com/watch?v=uLxBYzEjeZA&t=13s) is a YouTube clip of that scene.

+### Goals of this project
+1. Follow all relevant web standards.
+I wanted the final result to be something that anyone could easily host and get up and running without much hassle.
+2. Replicate the experience of the webpage one to one in that small clip.
+If the cursor lagged a certain amount, so does it need to in this recreation.

 ## Features
 - Fully responsive design which adapts to any screen size.
+- All features accessible with only keyboard controls.
 - Dedicated mobile view designed for a optimised browsing experience on pocket sized devices.
 - Custom cursor and context menu faithfully recreated to match the original source material.